Milnor fibre boundary of a non-isolated surface singularity: Double suspensions

 \begin{example}\labelpar{221} Assume that $f=x^2y+z^2$ and $g=x+y$.
 Then a possible $\gc$ is:

 \end{example}

 Of course, for the general family, we need a more conceptual and uniform procedure.
-In general, when determining $\gc$, the construction of an embedded resolution $r$ (cf. (\ref{construct})) is not always simple, and it might depend essentially on the choice of the germ $g$ as well.
-Ideally, for any $f$ it would be nice to find a germ $g$ such that the pair $(f,g)$ would admit a resolution $r$ which reflects {\em only} the geometry of $f$ (e.g. it is a `canonical', or `minimal' embedded resolution of $V_f$; but unfortunately, in general, such a resolution does not work since the strict transform of $g$ may still have `bad contacts' with the created exceptional divisors).
+In general, when determining $\gc$, the construction of an embedded resolution $r$, as in \ref{construct}, is not always simple, and it depends essentially on the choice of the germ $g$.
+Ideally, for any $f$, it would be nice to find a germ $g$ such that the pair $(f,g)$ would admit a resolution $r$ which reflects {\em only} the geometry of $f$, e.g. it is a `canonical', or `minimal' embedded resolution of $V_f$.
+For example, in the homogeneous case, resolving $f$ we automatically get a resolution which is good for the pair $(f,g)$ as well, provided that $g$ is a generic linear form.
+But, in general, `canonical' resolutions attached to $f$ by some geometric constructions used to resolve hypersurfaces do not have the extra property that they resolve a well--chosen $g$ as well (or, at least, the authors do not know such a general statement).
+Usually, the strict transform of $g$ may still have `bad contacts' with the created exceptional divisors even if we take for $g$ the generic linear form.

-Nevertheless, for double suspensions $f=f'+z^2$, if one constructs a `canonical' resolution using the classical Abhyankar--Jung construction fitting with the shape of $f$ (i.e. based on the projection on the $(x,y)$--plane, and used in the construction of suspension isolated singularities in \cite{cyclic} as well), the obtained embedded resolution will be compatible with $g$ too, provided that we take for $g$ the generic linear form.
+Nevertheless, for double suspensions $f=f'+z^2$, if one constructs a `canonical' resolution using the classical Jung construction fitting with the shape of $f$ (that is, based on the projection onto the $(x,y)$--plane, similarly as the methods described in \ref{ss:b}), the obtained embedded resolution will be compatible with $g$ too, provided that we take for $g$ a generic linear form.
 We expect that a similar phenomenon is valid for arbitrary suspensions as well.

-Since the embedded resolution of double suspensions is already present in the literature, cf. \cite{BMN}, this case can be exemplified without too much extra work (nevertheless, the computations are not trivial, and their verification will require some effort from the reader, and familiarity with \cite{BMN}).
-In the sequel we present the main steps needed to understand the procedure, we provide some examples, and we let the reader explore his/her favourite example.
-To the general case ($d>2$) we will return back later in a forthcoming work.
+Since the embedded resolution of double suspensions is already present in the literature \cite{BMN}, this case can be exemplified without too much extra work.
+Nevertheless, the computations are not trivial, and their verification will require some effort from the reader, and familiarity with \cite{BMN}.
+In the sequel we present the main steps needed to understand the procedure, we provide some examples, and we let the reader explore his/her favorite example.

 We prefer to write $g$ as $g'(x,y)+z$, where $g'$ is a generic linear form (with respect to $f'$) in variables $(x,y)$.